Generate 100 Ideas in 30 Minutes

 • 5 minutes

-Use your Create a Problem Statementproblem statement and explain to – or discuss with – the group what they are asked to brainstorm about.
+Use your Formulate a Problem Statementproblem statement and explain to – or discuss with – the group what they are asked to brainstorm about.

 • 30 minutes